The information displayed on this dashboard has been extracted from 41,318

 The most advertised job categories in Mississauga were

-Other customer and information services representatives; Material handlers; and Retail salespersons.
+Material handlers; Other customer and information services representatives; and Administrative assistants.

 The most in-demand required skills that employers listed